ruggeri/tech-notes/distributed-systems/dia-notes.md

 Basically, it should be that every operation is as if it happened at a single moment in time during the transaction period.

-Linearizable and serialable mean different things:
+Linearizable and serializable mean different things:

 1. Linearizable is about one-record items (AKA registers).
 It says that each write must be as if it happened at one moment in time, and that